No Result

 What Type of Trader is Morningstar Premium Best For?

 Morningstar Premium is best for long-term investors who frequently invest in ETFs and mutual funds and want to diversify their portfolios.
-Morningstar Premium not only offers analyst-backed ratings of top funds to help you discover potential new investments, but also has a highly powerful fund screener to help you find funds that fit your exact specifications.
+Morningstar Premium not only provides analyst-backed ratings of top funds to help you discover potential new investments, but also has a highly powerful fund screener to help you find funds that fit your exact specifications.
 The similar funds tool can also be useful for investors who want to diversify their mutual fund holdings rather than continuously invest in a single fund.

-Fortunately, Morningstar offers a 7-day free trial.
+Fortunately, Morningstar provides a 7-day free trial.
 You should definitely take advantage of the trial if you are considering using the service.
 While we’ve done our best to provide the information you need in our Morningstar review, we recommend that you personally test out all of the research tools and unique features and decide whether or not the product is worth paying for.

 Morningstar Premium does offer tools for stock traders, but these tools fall far short of those offered on competing platforms at a similar price.
 Stock traders would likely get more value out of Motley Fool’s Stock Advisor (full Morningstar vs. Motley Fool comparison), Zacks’ Premium Service, or IBD’s Leaderboard and Marketsmith tools.